railtoolkit/railway-layer-model/docs/insights.md

   * slope is valid for all routes in a network junction
   * radius and thus vmax speed for a junction depends on the physical path from the physical layer -> also relevant for the interlocking layer
+  * actual speed of train depends on combinations of track, train, dispatching (see Process Map of Railway Operation) and current behavior section (BS)

 # interlocking layer

+  * differentiation between route start and route end at a signal:
+    - route start (entrance): destination, locked turnouts, flank zone, route clearing points
+    - route end (exit): overlap
+  * howto include speed restrictions from shortened overlap?
+  * needs to know speed restrictions from divirgent track at turnout/crossing (see speed layer)
+  * turnout/crossing position information must be stored for route as well for flank protection for the use of a route
+  * [2] turnout/crossing speed must be derived from lower layer -> changed modelling of turnout/crossing for physicalLayer (see [1])
+  * speed restriktion cannot be derived from radius, since the jerk is relevant